Please check back regularly for monthly updates.

 Mapping: “Immerse Your Senses” was the theme of the 2019 Melbourne International Flower and Garden Show, held at the Carlton Gardens from Wednesday 27 to Sunday 31 March.
 We created an accessible map of the Show with 3D-printed icons, along with handheld models of the Rob Waddell Show Garden and Guide Dog Victoria’s sensory garden.
 Over the course of the event, we collected feedback on the maps from 10 visitors who are blind or have low vision.

 Mapping: Throughout April we focused on analysing the results from the mapping study run at the Melbourne International Flower and Garden Show in March and writing a paper for an international conference submission.
 We were also busy preparing materials for the mapping workshop in May.

 Collaboration: The Round Table on Information Access for People with Print Disabilities Inc. is a major project partner.
 Their annual Round Table Conference for 2019 was held in Brisbane with the theme “The Changing Landscape for Accessible Information”.
 On Sunday 5 May, project Chief Investigator Matt Butler of Monash University delivered a feature presentation about the project entitled “Partnering for Progress”.

 Mapping: On Monday 7 May, Leona Holloway and Matt Butler (Monash University), Tony Starkey (Royal Society for the Blind) and John-Ross Barresi (Guide Dogs Victoria) presented a hands-on workshop demonstrating a collection of 3D-printed maps of the Round Table Conference location and surrounds.
 Approximately 70 people were in attendance, providing feedback from their perspective as touch readers, accessible formats producers, teachers, O&M instructors and technology providers.

 June and July 2019

-Collaboration and promotion: On Thursday June 20, Matt Butler will be speaking about the ARC Linkage Project and 3D printing for tactile literacy at VISCON in Sydney.
+Collaboration and Promotion: On Thursday June 20, Matt Butler spoke about the ARC Linkage Project and 3D printing for tactile literacy at VISCON in Sydney.
 VISCON is a two day biennial conference for educators and related specialists in education for children who are blind or have low vision.
-There will also be a trade display featuring the latest in assistive technology.
-VISCON is hosted by RIDBC at their Renwick Centre in North Rocks.